sparcopen/do-a-doathon/README.md

 ### Person who wouldn't normally host

 * doesn't think they have time
-* wouldn't know who to invite & to scared to do so
+* wouldn't know who to invite & is too scared to do so
 * might be new to an area
 * wants to do a "normal" event

 # Inspired by

-* listen.hatnote.com
 * unconferences
 * hackathons
 * Mozilla Global Sprint & WOW's
 * story circles
 * years of event organizing & attending...
+* listen.hatnote.com